Charles1855/Student-Management-Project/README.md

 Student Management System

-Overview.
+Overview:

 This is a GUI-based Student Management System built using Python.
 The application uses Tkinter for the graphical user interface and SQLite for the database backend.
 It enables administrators to efficiently manage student and course data, providing functions to add, update, delete, and search records.

- Modules Used.
+ Modules Used:
 - tkinter: Used for creating the GUI.
 - ttk: A submodule of tkinter for themed widgets like Treeview.
 - sqlite3: Provides an interface for the SQLite database.
 - messagebox: Displays pop-up messages for alerts, confirmations, and errors.
 - MANAGE: A custom module containing functions to interact with the database.

-Login System.
+Login System:

 The system has a secure login interface that only allows admin access.
 Admin credentials are hardcoded for demonstration: